JuliaLang/julia/doc/manual/packages.rst

 - Submit your changes: from within julia, type ``Pkg.submit("Foo")``.
 This will push your changes to your GitHub fork, creating it if it doesn't already exist.
+(If you encounter an error, :ref:`make sure you've set up your SSH keys
-Julia will then give you a hyperlink; open that link, edit the message, and then click "submit."
+  <man-pkg-dev-setup>`.)
+Julia will then give you a hyperlink; open
+  that link, edit the message, and then click "submit."
 At that point, the package owner will be notified of your changes and may initiate discussion.

 - The package owner may make some suggestions for additional improvements.
 To respond to those suggestions, you can easily